sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## JiraOutput
+To install with pip, run `pip install opsbox-jira-output`.
+To install with UV, run `uv add opsbox-jira-output`

 ### Overview
 The JiraOutput plugin creates and manages Jira issues based on check results, enabling effective tracking and resolution of identified problems.